 But the real secret to our vegan summer rolls is the zingy bergamot dressing, Keep it apart from your rolls until you’re ready to eat, then dip your way to crunchy, zesty bliss.

-These cauli steaks are brushed with a flavorsome mixture of tamari, paprika and olive oil before being roasted.
-Any cauliflower steak sceptics will be making a beeline for these as soon as they smell the deep, savory flavors coming from the oven.
+These cauli steaks are brushed with a flavoursome mixture of tamari, paprika and olive oil before being roasted.
+Any cauliflower steak sceptics will be making a beeline for these as soon as they smell the deep, savoury flavours coming from the oven.

 Then simply pop on the barbecue and grill until the steaks are tender and slightly charred.